Search with home returns provides advantage under high uncertainty: A phase-diagram for search

-The condition in Eq. (\ref{criterion-main}) relates three dimensionless quantities and reveals that home-range search outperforms free-range search in conditions of high uncertainty.
+The condition in Eq. (\ref{criterion-main}) relates three dimensionless quantities and reveals that search with home returns outperforms free-range search in conditions of high uncertainty.
 Indeed, on the left hand side of Eq. (\ref{criterion-main}) stands the $CV$ which quantifies the relative magnitude of fluctuations, or uncertainty, around the free-range mean FPT.
 These fluctuations need to be large in order for the introduction of home-returns to be beneficial.
-On the right hand side of the inequality stand the relative mean return time, $\langle \tau(\vec{x})\rangle/\langle T \rangle$, and the relative mean home time, $\langle W \rangle/\langle T \rangle$, which act as penalties against home-range search and set the bar for the critical magnitude of fluctuations at which the transition between the free-range and home-range phases occurs.
+On the right hand side of the inequality stand the relative mean return time, $\langle \tau(\vec{x})\rangle/\langle T \rangle$, and the relative mean home time, $\langle W \rangle/\langle T \rangle$, which act as penalties against home returns and set the bar for the critical magnitude of fluctuations at which the transition between the free-range phase and home-return phase occurs.
 The resulting phase-diagram for search is graphically illustrated in panels B \& C of \fref{home-range-free-range}.